sienlonglim/ml_webapp/README.md

-# Machine Learning Web App
+# Machine Learning Web App :house:
-This project utilises open data from <a href="https://data.gov.sg/">Data.gov.sg</a> to build several Machine Learning (ML) models that help predict HDB Resale Prices.
+This project utilises open data from <a href="https://data.gov.sg/">Data.gov.sg</a> to build several Machine Learning (ML) models that help predict HDB Resale Prices. <a href="https://natuyuki.pythonanywhere.com/">Live project</a>

 The main focus of this project is to complete a full cycle of
 - Extract Transform Load (ETL)
 - ML Model building
 - Deployment
 - Live dashboarding

-<a href="https://natuyuki.pythonanywhere.com/">Live website</a>

 The project involves a large dataset (>40k points) involving geodata of all Singapore HDB resale prices over the years 2022 and 2023.